jkunimune/Djastiz/en-Specification.md

-# How to Speak Chatisun
+# How to Speak Oltilip

+This is the language specification for Oltilip, an international auxiliary language.
+Here you will find all of the information needed to learn and speak Oltilip, as well as some information about how Oltilip came to be.
+This document assumes that you speak English.
+If you're reading this, that seems like a pretty safe assumption.

+## Disclaimer

+Please do not actually learn this language.
+I created Oltilip to satisfy my personal desire for a language that _I_ thought was optimal.
+I publish it such that those who are interested can see my ideas and potentially gain something from them.
+However, were I to actually push it as a contender for the second language of humanity, it would be a waste of my time at best and another divisive factor in the already splintered auxlang community at worst.
+Therefore, I beseech you that if you want to support the idea of an international auxiliary language by learning one and communicating with it, I encourage you to look into [Elefen](elefen.org) or [Neo Patwa](http://patwa.pbworks.com/w/page/14800479/FrontPage) instead, as those are the two auxlangs other than my own that I currently favor most.

+With that out of the way, let's get onto the language!

 ## Phonology and orthography

 ### Alphabet

 Before you read any further, you'll need to know how to read, say, and write these words.
 Luckily, this is extremely easy.
-Chatisun uses only the seventeen sounds that are most common globally, each of which comes with a considerable amount of allowable variation.
-For example, while "pen", "pane", and "bane" sound different to most English speakers, all are acceptable pronunciations for Oltilip "pen".
+Oltilip uses only the seventeen sounds that are most common globally, each of which comes with a considerable amount of allowable variation.
+For example, while "pace", "pays", "bays", and "Pez" sound different to most English speakers, all are acceptable pronunciations for Oltilip "pes", which means "fish".
 The writing system is a simple Latin-derived alphabet with one letter for every sound.
 It's so simple that a wise man can acquaint himself with it before the hour is over; even a stupid man can learn it in the space of two days.
-In particular, if you already speak English, the only things that need be learned are the vowels, which are as in Spanish, Japanese, or Hawaiian:

 | Name | Symbol | Alt.
 Symbols | Sound (English) | Sound ([IPA](1)) | Alt.
 Sounds ([IPA](1)| Inverse | Class
 |------|--------|--------------|------------|------------|-------------|---------|-------